rust-lang/book/src/ch06-01-defining-an-enum.md

 > implement.
 This has led to innumerable errors, vulnerabilities, and system
 > crashes, which have probably caused a billion dollars of pain and damage in
 > the last forty years.
->
-> - Tony Hoare "Null References: The Billion Dollar Mistake"

-The problem with null values is that if you try to actually use a value that's null as if it is a not-null value, you'll get an error of some kind.
-Because this null or not-null property is pervasive, it's extremely easy to make this kind of error.
+The problem with null values is that if you try to actually use a value that’s null as if it is a not-null value, you’ll get an error of some kind.
+Because this null or not-null property is pervasive, it’s extremely easy to make this kind of error.

-The concept that null is trying to express is still a useful one, however: a null is a value which is currently invalid or absent for some reason.
+However, the concept that null is trying to express is still a useful one: a null is a value that is currently invalid or absent for some reason.

-The problem isn't with the concept itself, but with the particular implementation.
+The problem isn’t with the actual concept but with the particular implementation.
 As such, Rust does not have nulls, but it does have an enum that can encode the concept of a value being present or absent.
 This enum is `Option<T>`, and it is [defined by the standard library][option]<!-- ignore -->